CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

 Another warning arises from canceling prefetch of expired RRs.
-This means that resolver had not enough cpu time to initiate update of those RRs within 5s time period before their expiration.
+This means that resolver had not enough cpu time to initiate update of those RRs within the set time period before their expiration.
 If this happens, resolver normally removes those prefetch entries by itself immediately after entering the prefetch stage when idle, which also wasn't the case.
 If you are under DoS attack, this is correct behavior: